lemonade-ww/photo-collage-gui/README.md

 ## Dependencies

 - Pillow: For image processing
-- Tkinter or PyQt: For the graphical user interface
+- PyQt6: For the graphical user interface

 ## Contributing